tonypony220/starknet-devnet/page/docs/guide/run.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         Print the version
+  -h, --help            show this help message and exit -V, --version         Print the version
+  -v, --verbose         Show more verbose logs
   --host HOST           Specify the address to listen at; defaults to 127.0.0.1 (use the address the program outputs on start)
   --port PORT, -p PORT  Specify the port to listen at; defaults to 5050 --load-path LOAD_PATH